-NUCYNTA ER contains tapentadol, a Schedule II controlled substance.
+- NUCYNTA ER contains tapentadol, a Schedule II controlled substance.
 As an opioid, NUCYNTA ER exposes users to the risks of addiction, abuse, and misuse.
-Because extended-release products such as NUCYNTA ER deliver the opioid over an extended period of time, there is a greater risk for overdose and death due to the larger amount of tapentadol present.

-Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed NUCYNTA ER.
-Addiction can occur at recommended doses and if the drug is misused or abused.

-Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing NUCYNTA ER, and monitor all patients receiving NUCYNTA ER for the development of these behaviors and conditions.
+Because extended-release products such as NUCYNTA ER deliver the opioid over an extended period of time, there is a greater risk for overdose and death due to the larger amount of tapentadol present. - Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed NUCYNTA ER.
+Addiction can occur at recommended doses and if the drug is misused or abused. - Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing NUCYNTA ER, and reassess all patients receiving NUCYNTA ER for the development of these behaviors and conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (eg, major depression).
 The potential for these risks should not, however, prevent the prescribing of NUCYNTA ER for the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as NUCYNTA ER, but use in such patients necessitates intensive counseling about the risks and proper use of NUCYNTA ER along with intensive monitoring for signs of addiction, abuse, and misuse.

-Abuse or misuse of NUCYNTA ER by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of tapentadol and can result in overdose and death.

-Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
+Patients at increased risk may be prescribed opioids such as NUCYNTA ER, but use in such patients necessitates intensive counseling about the risks and proper use of NUCYNTA ER along with frequent reevaluation for signs of addiction, abuse, and misuse.
+Consider prescribing naloxone for the emergency treatment of opioid overdose. - Abuse or misuse of NUCYNTA ER by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of tapentadol and can result in overdose and death. - Opioids are sought for non-medical use and are subject to diversion from legitimate prescribed use.
 Consider these risks when prescribing or dispensing NUCYNTA ER.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug.
-Contact the local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and the proper disposal of unused drug.
+Contact the local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.